 Adapted from the National Coalition for Cancer Survivorship

 The programs and services at The Gathering Place serve to address all parts of the cancer journey.
 We recognize that one’s cancer journey does not end after treatment ends.
 The Gathering Place has a monthly survivorship group that meets at both east and west-side locations.
-To learn about the group, see the PDF of our programs and services calendar by clicking here.
+This group is listed in our programming calendar under “Adult Support Groups”.
+Click here to view the Adult Support Groups page with more information.

 Below are websites that focus on Survivorship: